openstack/charm-deployment-guide/deploy-guide/source/app-upgrade-openstack.rst

 auto-negotiation.

-neutron-gateway charm: upgrading from Mikata to Newton
+neutron-gateway charm: upgrading from Mitaka to Newton
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Reference Bug `#1809190: switching from external-network-id and external-port